Quit Moaning–Finding a Job is Not Difficult!

 - Independent Contractors: Do they realize what an independent contractor is?

 In this industry, your following is everything.
-Don’t put yourself in a position where an owner could take your business from you and press charges against you for a contract violation.
+Don’t put yourself in a position where an owner could take your clientele from you.

 Think ahead and always consider the worst-case scenario.